Resources Class 8 Notes Geography Chapter 1 - PDF Download

 The notes highlight significant topics which are found in the 6 chapters.

 They are highly recommended for those who wish to revise and practice their knowledge on the subject before they give their board exams.

 Insightful and it provides students with an opportunity to gain a holistic view of how all the chapters are interrelated.

 Revision notes also help in exam preparation.

 The notes are cumulative of all the chapters and are a short-cut way of understanding all the various nuances of the subject itself.

 (Image to be added soon)

 Class 8 Geography Chapter 1 - Resources

-This chapter is mainly about resources such as transportation systems, power (electricity), food, water, etc. These resources are characterized in the chapter according to the utility one can get from a product.
-One has to understand one of the most essential characteristics of a resource is its usability and how the general populace of a country can benefit from it.
-In other words, it needs to have value.
-Any material or substance that can be of value to people is automatically on-the-spot converted into a resource.
-Moreover, some resources are known for being efficient to use and inherently have economic value.
-A student can learn about types of resources in geography class 8, the notes have very specific information on the topic itself, however, it is advisable to refer to the text-book before revising by way of class 8 geography chapter 1 notes.
+This chapter is primarily concerned with resources such as transportation systems, power (electricity), food, and water.
+The chapter categorises these resources based on the usefulness that a product provides.
+One of the most important aspects of a resource is its usability and how the entire population of a country may profit from it.
+In other words, it must be valuable.
+Each thing or substance that has the potential to be valuable to humans is immediately turned into a resource on the spot.
+Furthermore, some resources are known to be efficient to use and to have inherent economic value.
+A student can learn about different types of resources in geography class 8.
+The notes contain very specific information on the topic, but it is best to consult the text-book before revising with class 8 geography chapter 1 notes.

 Anything that can be converted into something of value is a resource.
 A resource is usually used to satisfy a need or a want of an economy.
 Resources are also involved in the ‘allocation of resources’ process that is involved in economics.
 That is the capacity for intersectionality that this chapter has.
 Moreover, resources are one of the most essential components of any business.
 Workforces, labour market, etc. are all examples of what all come under the umbrella term ‘resources’.